lawun330/sannie-bot/README.md

 To install Redis for client, check [here](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/).
 To install Ubuntu on Windows with WSL, check [here](https://learn.microsoft.com/en-us/windows/wsl/install).

-You may also have to install additional libraries and modules.
+Additional libraries and modules may also need to be installed.

-### A. Simple but Slow Installation
+### 6.1.
+Simple but Slow Installation

 1. Create a virtual environment with Python
 ```console
 python -m venv <env-name>